When it comes to kids’ bikes, 50cc is probably the engine displacement to go for.

 Ideally, your kid should be able to touch the ground with both feet when starting the bike.
 If the bike is too tall for your kid, then bike startup may be very inconvenient for them.
 And if your kid’s too tall, then the bike will be uncomfortable on the road.

 It’s pretty difficult to give seat height approximations based on the height of a person alone.
-That’s because a shorter person with long legs can take a higher seat, while a tall person with short legs will need a little lower seat.
+That’s because a shorter person with long legs can take a higher seat, while a tall person with short legs will need a lower seat.

 To know for sure, your kid just needs to sit on a bike’s seat.
 Then, it will be pretty easy for you to determine whether it’s the right size for you.